nimblehq/ios-templates/.github/wiki/Fastlane.md

 ### Build and test

-The lane `buildAndTestLane` helps build and test the application with the configuration of the test scheme and test target defined in the `Constant.swift` file.
+The lane `buildAndTest` helps build and test the application with the configuration of the test scheme and test target defined in the `Constant.swift` file.

 Example:

 ```
-$ bundle exec fastlane buildAndTestLane
+$ bundle exec fastlane buildAndTest
 ```

 After running this lane, it can generate the code coverage report.